-• Continue implementing Best Management Practices noted in Section 4.4.
-Very little construction has occurred in the past annual reporting year in the Town of Macedon.
-The Town will continue to investigate additional Best Management Practices, as needed.
+- Continue implementing Best Management Practices noted in Section 4.4.
+Very little construction has occurred in the past annual reporting year (five active sites) in the Town of Macedon.
+The Town will continue to investigate additional Best Management Practices, as needed. - The Town will update SOPs to include the 5 acre waiver review and approval requirements to include project close out requirements.

-4.6 Minimum Required Reporting
+4.6 MCM 4: Minimum Required Reporting